A short course of a benzodiazepine or a Z drug may be prescribed if a medicine is felt necessary to help with sleeping difficulty (insomnia).

 Benzodiazepines for anxiety

 Symptoms of anxiety include: agitation, tension, irritability, the sensation of having a 'thumping heart' (palpitations), shakiness, sweating, excess worry, sleeping badly, poor concentration, fast breathing and sometimes a knotted feeling in the stomach and other muscles.
 There are various causes of anxiety.
 Sometimes it is a sudden life crisis such as a bereavement or redundancy.
 Some people have an anxious personality and feel anxious fairly often.
 Sometimes anxiety can be one of the symptoms of depression.
 Although most people will feel anxious at some time, sometimes the symptoms become prolonged and distressing.
-See separate leaflet called Anxiety.
+See the separate leaflet called Anxiety.

 Treatments for anxiety include: relaxation exercises, anxiety management courses and cognitive therapy and behavioural therapy.
 Simply talking things over with a friend, counsellor, or with members of a self-help group may also help.
 However, if symptoms become very severe, you may occasionally be advised to take a benzodiazepine medicine for a short time.